I tend to receive requests from home owners who have one of these four challenges:

 Does this sound familiar?
 It's so easy to become paralyzed with the many decisions and choices available to make our homes beautiful.
 If you spend any time at all on Pinterest or Houzz you've experienced the overwhelm of gorgeous on-trend wall tiles, floor patterns, headboards, sinks, sectionals, and on and on and on.
 These details certainly make for a beautiful space, but to make a happy home they need to come together in a way that works for how you want to live, work and feel in your home.

 Look, I'm a designer and I love to create perfectly styled rooms.
 But styling for the camera and styling for real life are not the same things.
 Good design needs to incorporate function and purpose and meaning for home to feel welcoming and peaceful.

 I believe a home should be your personal sanctuary and enable meaningful living.

-By meaningful living I mean simplifying life to be able to enjoy the experiences and people that make it wonderful: family time, entertaining, working and creating, or quiet time in a favourite chair, whatever makes you happy.
+By meaningful living I mean simply enjoying the experiences and people that make life wonderful: family time, entertaining, making and creating, or quiet time in your favourite comfy chair - whatever makes you happy.